 The "Louisiana Kick," the song's accompanying dance, is energetic with plenty of kicks, claps, and long weaves.
 And any song that begins, "Kick off your shoes and you throw them on the floor/dance in the kitchen till the mornin' light" deserves its own dance and a place on this list.

 Before there was the "Cupid Shuffle" or "Teach Me How To Dougie," there was Tracy Byrd's "Watermelon Crawl."
-In this fun, 1994 hit, a lovely participant at the Rind Country Watermelon Festival walks the singer through the dance steps of the "Watermelon Crawl."
+In this fun 1994 hit, a lovely participant at the Rind Country Watermelon Festival walks the singer through the dance steps of the "Watermelon Crawl."
 And with the accompanying line dance, you can bet you're going to wiggle and jiggle.
-With any luck, you might just be all you ever saw.

-There was once a time in the mid-90s when you couldn't enter a country bar without hearing "Baby Likes to Rock It."
-Although the band has since become a one-hit-wonder, the song lives on as one of country's favorite line dances.
+There was once a time in the mid-'90s when you couldn't enter a country bar without hearing "Baby Likes to Rock It."
+The song lives on as one of country's favorite line dances.
 It also holds the current record for the largest country line dance, with over 12,000 participants dancing along to the song in Hong Kong in 2002.

 In the 1980s-90s heyday, singles were commonly released with an accompanying dance.
 It's no longer common that a country single has a line dance released with it.
 Alan Jackson, a man who knows a little about line dances, bucked that trend with "Good Time."

 The alternative country music fan's line dance.
-You probably won't find the same crowd dancing along to this as you would to "Country Girl Shake it For Me."
+You probably won't find the same crowd dancing along to this as you would to Luke Bryan's "Country Girl Shake it For Me" or Trace Adkins' "Honky Tonk Badonkadonk."
 But don't head to any honky-tonk, from Colorado to Wisconsin, without knowing the steps to this Steve Earle classic.
-We can give these girls credit for learning one or two steps.

 This song is most famously associated with the "Cowgirl Twist," one of the most prevalent country music line dances.
 It's also a great dance for beginners, pretty sexy, and a whole lot of fun.
 Thanks, Vince Gill!

 From the start, this song was destined to be a classic of country line dancing.
-It is, after all, a tribute to country line dancing.
+It is, after all, a tribute to country line dancing and it's credited with setting the dance craze in motion.
 There are at least 16 different dances associated with the song.
 However, there is a version choreographed for the original Asleep at the Wheel released by Bill Bader, which has set six consecutive world records for World's Largest Line Dance.

 If "Achy Breaky Heart" didn't start it all, it at least brought country line dancing to the national spotlight.
 Or would that be the international spotlight?
 "Achy Breaky Heart" has been translated into over 100 languages.
 This is the country line dance song, no matter the language.

-This post was originally published on October 17, 2017.
+Editor's Note: This post was originally published on October 17, 2017.
+It was updated by Bobbie Jean Sawyer on May 24, 2022.